Contents:

 Start with integration, or the lack of it.

-One small MSP described it this way: “Our apps don’t fully integrate so we have to keep checking multiple platforms or the apps don’t integrate at all and then we waste a lot of time trying to manage all of the platforms and who’s managing them.”
+One small MSP described it this way: “Our apps don’t fully integrate so we have to keep checking multiple platforms or the apps don’t integrate at all and then we waste a lot of time trying to manage all of the platforms and those managing them.”

 The operational impact cascades from there.